Campbell-Muscle-Lab/MATMyoSim/docs/pages/structures/simulation_options/simulation_options.md

 ### figure_simulation_output

 The number of a MATLAB figure showing the simulation output.
+Set to 0 to prevent showing the figure

+### figure_rates

+The number of a MATLAB figure showing the rate constants used for the simulation.
 Set to 0 to prevent showing the figure.